 Vanderbilt’s campus is more diverse and dynamic than ever before.
 With this exciting progress comes a heightened responsibility—and opportunity—to enrich the connections, camaraderie and support among our evolving community.

-Inspired by the success of The Ingram Commons, Vanderbilt’s living-learning residential model for first-year students, the four upper-division residential colleges extend the same sense of immersion and fellowship to upperclassmen students while also introducing new opportunities for engagement, collaboration and leadership.
+Inspired by the success of The Ingram Commons, Vanderbilt’s living-learning residential model for first-year students, the five upper-division residential colleges extend the same sense of immersion and fellowship to upper-division students while also introducing new opportunities for engagement, collaboration and leadership.